ramyardaneshgar/C2-Infrastructure/README.md

 ## Task 1: Introduction

-I began this room to deepen my understanding of Command and Control (C2) frameworks.
-These frameworks are used to manage compromised hosts, maintain persistent access, and coordinate post-exploitation activities during red team operations and adversary emulation engagements.
+Command and Control (C2) frameworks are used to manage compromised hosts, maintain persistent access, and coordinate post-exploitation activities during red team operations and adversary emulation engagements.
 The room introduces concepts ranging from basic architecture to advanced OPSEC practices for stealth and resilience.

 ---